Ada-OS-Linux/wallpapers/README.md

-The official AdaOS wallpapers repository
+The official AdaOS wallpaper repository

 - Made By bladetech